cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 ### ⛔ Restricting Access

+As CryptPad operates with static keys, the shared access is not revokable.
+This means that by default anyone who was granted access will forever be able to read (and modify) a document.
-Links are not revokable, but you can shut down access to a document using the Access List feature.
+To prevent this, you can shut down access to a document using the Access List feature.

 <p style="text-align: center;">